Exact G$_2$-structures on compact quotients of Lie groups: The non-solvable case

 The first three Lie algebras appearing in the previous list decompose as $\frq \cong \gsl(2,\R) \oplus \gr$, where $\gr$ is a four-dimensional unimodular centerless solvable Lie algebra, while the Lie algebra $\frq_4$ is indecomposable.

 The proof of our claim follows from the next two propositions.

 \begin{proposition} A seven-dimensional unimodular non-solvable Lie algebra $\frg$ does not admit any exact $\G_2$-structure if it is decomposable. \end{proposition} \begin{proof} By \cite{FR}, $\frg$ is isomorphic to one of $\frq_1,\frq_2,\frq_3$.
 For each one of these Lie algebras, we consider the generic 2-form $\alpha = \sum_{1\leq i < j \leq 7} a_{ij} e^{ij}$, where $a_{ij}\in\R$, and we use the structure equations to compute the expression of the generic exact 3-form $\f = d\alpha$.
-For instance, on the Lie algebra $\frq_1$, we obtain
+In detail, we obtain \begin{enumerate}[$\bullet$] \item Lie algebra $\frq_1$